SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/environment-variables.md

 That repository is *less* guarded for quality to make it easier for recipes from the community to be added, though the recipe still requires approval from a core Symfony member *or* an author of the package itself.
-The point is: if you're cautious, you can check contrib recipes before you install them.
+The point is: if you're cautious, you can check a contrib recipe before you install it.

 I'm going to say yes permanently by saying `p`.
 Ok, what did the recipe do?
 Run: